Comparison of Danish, Norwegian and Swedish: Mutual intelligibility

 Generally, speakers of the three largest Scandinavian languages (Danish, Norwegian and Swedish) can read each other's languages without great difficulty.
 The primary obstacles to mutual comprehension are differences in pronunciation.
 According to a scientific study of the three groups, Norwegians generally understand the other languages the best, while Swedes understand the least.

 Danish and Norwegian are especially comprehensible to one another.
 In general, Danish and Norwegian speakers will be able to understand the other's language after only a little instruction or exposure.
 Traditionally educated Norwegians, and especially speakers of Urban East Norwegian, understand spoken Danish fluently; indeed Urban East Norwegian is closer to 16th century Danish than modern Danish is due to being closely influenced by the written (Danish) language, which modern spoken Danish has diverged from to a greater degree.
 However, due to the same reason, present-day Danish speakers generally do not understand spoken Norwegian as well as the extremely similar written norms would lead one to expect.
-Some Norwegians — especially in northern and western Norway — may also have problems understanding Danish.
+Some Norwegians may also have problems understanding Danish.

 Because Norway's largest cities have received signals from Sweden's two national TV channels since the 1960s through private antennas, Norwegians generally have a better grasp of Swedish than vice versa; Sweden did not receive Norwegian TV until decades later.